Clustering analysis of medium-band selected high-redshift galaxies: Introduction

 In this work, we report observational results from the DESI ancillary campaign in 2024B, which provided spectroscopic follow-up of medium-band selected high-redshift galaxies.
 The spectroscopic data provide information on the interloper fraction and redshift distribution of galaxies that can be used to analyze the clustering of the photometrically selected `target' galaxy samples.
 These findings not only establish direct constraints on clustering statistics and offer valuable observational insights, but also represent a key step in developing the forecasting and analytical infrastructure necessary for continued high-redshift investigations.
 This work is done concurrently with related work that together aims to characterize tracers relevant for future high-$z$ surveys.
 Refs.~\cite{Ruhlmann-Kleider24,Payerne24} have performed investigation of selection and clustering on broad-band selected LBGs, ref.~\cite{Raichoor25} investigates the medium-band selection of high-$z$ galaxies using Subaru Suprime-Cam, and there is ongoing work characterizing the astrophysical properties of LAEs using DESI data.

 The present paper is organized as follows.
 First in \S\ref{sec:tracers} we will describe the high-redshift tracers.
 In \S\ref{sec:data}, we will briefly describe the photometric and spectroscopic datasets used for the galaxy catalog in this work and use them to characterize where the sample stands with respect to traditional selections.
 In \S\ref{sec:clustering} we describe the clustering statistics that we use for analysis including an HOD-based analyses of these samples.
 The mock catalogs populated with representative HODs are then used to study the properties of these tracers (\S\ref{sec:mocks}) and to provide forecasts for future prospects (\S\ref{sec:forecast}).
-Finally, we conclude in \S\ref{sec:conclusion}.
+Furthermore, we explore other forms of HODs in \S\ref{app:HMQ} and conclude in \S\ref{sec:conclusion}.
 A series of appendices provide supporting details.
 Throughout we shall use comoving $h^{-1}$Mpc units, unless otherwise specified, assume a $\Lambda$CDM cosmology using the best-fit values from {\it Planck} \cite{PCP18}, and quote all magnitudes in the AB system corrected for dust using the SFD98 \cite{SFD} maps.